Women in STEM: Japan

-According to OECD data, about 25 percent of enrollment in STEM-related programs at the tertiary education level in Japan are women.
+According to OECD data, about 25 percent of enrollment in science programs at the tertiary education level in Japan are women.
 Japan has the lowest share of women in tertiary teaching staff among OECD countries, with only 28% of female faculty members, far below the OECD average of 44%.
 Women make up just 17.7% of teaching staff at national universities, with only 10.8% in science and engineering fields and 9.4% in executive positions.
 Additionally, female enrollment in natural sciences, mathematics, and statistics stands at 27% (OECD average: 52%), while in engineering, manufacturing, and construction, it is just 16% (OECD average: 26%)."

 Kazakhstan

-According to OECD data, about 66 percent of enrollment in STEM-related programs at the tertiary education level in Kazakhstan are women.
+According to OECD data, about 66 percent of enrollment in science programs at the tertiary education level in Kazakhstan are women.
 Despite strong enrollment rates, women in Kazakhstan remain underrepresented in STEM leadership roles.
 The government, along with international organizations, has introduced mentorship programs, scholarships, and leadership training to encourage more women to enter and stay in STEM careers.
 These initiatives aim to close the gender gap and promote inclusivity in high-tech industries.